Study shows only a small number of schools and students report higher-than-expected misuse of medications

-Major news outlets carried stories in April on a University of Michigan ADHD study, frequently referring to the study’s findings as “a wake-up call” regarding stimulant medications in their headlines.
+Major news outlets recently carried stories on a University of Michigan ADHD study, frequently referring to the study’s findings as “a wake-up call” regarding stimulant medications in their headlines.

 Two of CHADD’s experts reviewed the study and urge parents and school administrators to look more deeply at the study’s data and fifteen-year timespan.
 The reported numbers actually show a very small percentage—less than two percent—of American high schools have a serious problem with the diversion of stimulant medications, they say.